Illinois Prenuptial Agreements Info

 - Signatures should always be notarized (this is more of a “best practices” than a statutory requirement)

 - Fair and reasonable disclosure of assets and debt / financial obligations – that is right, this means disclosing *all* of your finances.

-- Representation by an attorney adds an extra layer of protection.
+- Representation by an attorney adds an extra layer of protection and is recommended!

 - Dictating what child custody or support should look like

 In Illinois, prenuptial agreements must be written and signed freely by both parties.
 Prenuptial agreements in Illinois can include clauses describing how assets will be divided if the relationship ends in divorce.

 No one may compel either side to sign a prenup – parties must enter into the prenup voluntarily and without duress.
 In addition, financial disclosure is imperative.
 In Illinois, parties to a premarital agreement must provide fair and reasonable financial disclosure of all assets and financial obligations.
 Neither party is permitted to conceal property or assets and will risk invalidation of their prenuptial agreement if they do!

 According to Section 7(b) of the Illinois Uniform Premarital Agreement Act, if a prenuptial agreement provision modifies or eliminates spousal support and that modification or elimination causes one party to the prenuptial agreement undue hardship due to circumstances not reasonably foreseeable at the time of the prenuptial agreement’s execution, a court, notwithstanding the terms of the prenuptial agreement, may modify or eliminate spousal support.